huggingface/blog/text-generation-inference-on-inferentia2.md

 At the time of writing, [AWS Inferentia2 does not support dynamic shapes for inference](https://awsdocs-neuron.readthedocs-hosted.com/en/v2.6.0/general/arch/neuron-features/dynamic-shapes.html#neuron-dynamic-shapes), which means that we need to specify our sequence length and batch size ahead of time.
 To make it easier for customers to utilize the full power of Inferentia2, we created a [neuron model cache](https://huggingface.co/docs/optimum-neuron/guides/cache_system), which contains pre-compiled configurations for the most popular LLMs.
 A cached configuration is defined through a model architecture (Mistral), model size (7B), neuron version (2.16), number of inferentia cores (2), batch size (2), and sequence length (2048).

-This means compiling fine-tuned checkpoints for Mistral 7B with the same configuration will take only a few minutes.
+This means we don't need to compile the model ourselves, but we can use the pre-compiled model from the cache.
 Examples of this are [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) and [HuggingFaceH4/zephyr-7b-beta](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta).

-**Note:** Currently, TGI can only load compiled checkpoints and models.
-We are working on an on-the-fly compilation based on the cache.
-This means that you'll be able to pass any model ID from the Hugging face Hub, e.g., `HuggingFaceH4/zephyr-7b-beta` as long as there is a cached configuration.
-This post will be updated when this feature is released.
+You can find compiled/cached configurations on the [Hugging Face Hub](https://huggingface.co/aws-neuron/optimum-neuron-cache/tree/main/inference-cache-config).
+If your desired configuration is not yet cached, you can compile it yourself using the [Optimum CLI](https://huggingface.co/docs/optimum-neuron/cli/compile) or open a request at the [Cache repository](https://huggingface.co/aws-neuron/optimum-neuron-cache/discussions)

-For this post we compiled `HuggingFaceH4/zephyr-7b-beta` using the following command and parameters on a `inf2.8xlarge` instance, and pushed it to the Hub at [aws-neuron/zephyr-7b-seqlen-2048-bs-4-cores-2](https://huggingface.co/aws-neuron/zephyr-7b-seqlen-2048-bs-4-cores-2)
+For this post we re-compiled `HuggingFaceH4/zephyr-7b-beta` using the following command and parameters on a `inf2.8xlarge` instance, and pushed it to the Hub at [aws-neuron/zephyr-7b-seqlen-2048-bs-4-cores-2](https://huggingface.co/aws-neuron/zephyr-7b-seqlen-2048-bs-4-cores-2)

 ```bash
 # compile model with optimum for batch size 4 and sequence length 2048